A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Faithfulness of the Translation

 \subsection{Proof of Faithfulness}

-We need to prove the equivalence between two notions of strong normalization: the one of a term in $\dbcalc$ and the one of its encoding in $\lescalc$.
+We need to prove the equivalence between two notions of strong normalization: the one of a term in $\djncalc$ and the one of its encoding in $\escalc$.
 While this proof can be a bit involved using traditional methods, quantitative types will make it very straightforward.
 Indeed, since quantitative types correspond exactly to strong normalization, we only have to show that a term $t$ is typable exactly when its encoding is typable, for two appropriate quantitative type systems.
+For $\escalc$, we will use the following system~\cite{kesner20a}: \begin{defi}[The Type System $\sysFullES$]